 There are a number of differences between Cat5e and Cat6 cables to consider before deployment.
 Both types are twisted pair cables.
 Cat5 enhanced cables (Cat5e) are able to support Gigabit Ethernet speeds.
 Category 6 (Cat6) is a standardised cable that moves beyond 5e technology with precise interference specifications and the ability for 10-gigabit speeds.
 Category 6 cable also provides a greater bandwidth of 200 MHz for media applications, compared to 100 MHz for the basic category 5e product.
 Cat6 cables feature a higher signal-to-noise ratio than Cat5e.
 However, Category 5e cabling is more economical.
-Both categories offer backward compatibility.
+Both categories offer backwards compatibility.
 Here’s a rundown of Cat5e versus Cat6 cabling:

 Cat 5e Features:

 - Frequency of up to 100MHz

 - Less interference than Cat5